fourstix/Elfos_PlayTune_SBC1802/README.md

 Any company, product, or services names may be trademarks or services marks of others.

 All libraries used in this code are copyright their respective authors.

+All of the melodies used for the tune files are in the Public Domain.

-This code is based on a Elf/OS code libraries written by Mike Riley and assembled with the Asm/02 assembler also written by Mike Riley.
+This code is based on a Elf/OS code libraries written by Mike Riley and assembled with the Asm/02 assembler and liked with the Link/02 linker written by Mike Riley.

 Elf/OS
-Copyright (c) 2004-2024 by Mike Riley
+Copyright (c) 2004-2025 by Mike Riley

 Mini-DOS
-Copyright (c) 2024-2025 by David Madole
+Copyright (c) 2025-2025 by David Madole

 Asm/02 1802 Assembler
+Copyright (c) 2004-2025 by Mike Riley

+Link/02 1802 Linker
-Copyright (c) 2004-2024 by Mike Riley
+Copyright (c) 2004-2025 by Mike Riley

+Miditone
+Copyright (c) 2016-2025 by Len Shustek

 The STG SBC1802 Baseboard hardware
 Copyright (c) 2024-2025 by Spare Time Gizmos.